Wiseman, Alaska

 Wiseman is a census-designated place (CDP) in Yukon-Koyukuk Census Area, Alaska, United States.
 The full time resident population is 12 as of 2022.

 Wiseman is a small mining community along the Middle Fork Koyukuk River in the Brooks Range.
 It was founded by gold miners who abandoned the Slate Creek (later Coldfoot) settlement around 1908.
+Another small mining village (Nolan, on Nolan creek - to the north) survived into the 1970s.

 Robert Marshall, who became a prominent American forester, preservation activist, and a co-founder of The Wilderness Society, wrote the bestselling book, Arctic Village, about his 15-month stay in this frontier town around the year 1930.
 Marshall described Wiseman and the Koyukuk River area surrounding it, as "the happiest civilization of which I have knowledge."
-Marshall called Noel Wien's first flight there on 5 May 1925, "one of the great events in Koyukuk history."
+Marshall called Noel Wien's first flight there on May 5, 1925, "one of the great events in Koyukuk history."

 The community is 3 mi from the Dalton Highway, and it was not connected to the road until the early 1990s.